anjali-deshpande-hub/chronic_kidney_disease/README-project-1.md

 ## Project Approach

-The team conducted a brainstorming session using the extensive list provided in [Team Project Part 1](https://github.com/UofT-DSI/team_project/blob/main/team_project_1.md) file provided to us.
+The team conducted a brainstorming session using the extensive list in [Team Project Part 1](https://github.com/UofT-DSI/team_project/blob/main/team_project_1.md) provided to us.
 With the valuable expertise of two doctors in our team, we swiftly decided to focus on medical-related datasets.Our primary considerations centred around the Thyroid and Chronic Kidney Disease (CKD) datasets.
 Initially, we discussed potential questions that the CKD dataset could help us address.
 Recognizing the need for preliminary data analysis (EDA) to refine our questions, we embarked on exploring how various features in the dataset contribute to predicting CKD or non-CKD cases.

 The outcomes of our brainstorming sessions were documented [here](https://github.com/adithya28/team_project/blob/team-project-1/supporting_documents/CKD-data-info-questions.md).